What is a correctly rendered invoice?

 A correctly rendered invoice which is also ATO compliant is one which:

-- has included and meets the requirements of the approved purchase order (not applicable when being paid by PCard), and if applicable, the written contract
+- has included and meets the requirements of the approved purchase order (not applicable when being paid by PCard),

 - is for amounts correctly calculated, and

 - is for work properly performed (that is, goods received in good order and condition and/or services satisfactorily carried out).